Last Updated on February 25, 2021 by Greg

-Our Target Field Parking Guide can provide you with information on how and where to park, directions to Target Field, tips on saving money, as well as upfront and clear pricing.
+Our Target Field Parking Guide can provide you with information on main parking ramps at Target Field, off-site lots, street parking spaces, tips on saving money, and upfront rates.

 As the home ballpark of the MLB’s Minnesota Twins, Target Field is a big and popular baseball park located a mile away from downtown Minneapolis.
-The ballpark hosted numerous games, 2014 Major League Baseball All-Star Game, and concerts of famous artists, such as Luke Bryan, Eagles, and Green Day.
-Its seating capacity is almost 40 thousand.
+The ballpark hosted numerous games, the 2014 Major League Baseball All-Star Game, and events like concerts of famous artists, such as Luke Bryan, Eagles, and Green Day.
+Its seating capacity is nearly 40 thousand.

 Target Field Parking Ramp

-To find out the special event parking rates, check out our list below:
+To find out the special Target Field event parking rates, check out our list below: